 Rickey was Editor of the statewide newspapers The People's Voice and Vermont Woman.
 As a Professor of Liberal Studies at Vermont College for over 20 years, she has worked with scores of writing students, editing, advising, and assessing their writing.
 She published her first novel Second Sight with Calyx Books, which was then re-issued by Harper Collins Publishers.
 In 2012, she wrote a series of six articles about women and the economy which won her a National Newspaper Award.
 Her collection of short stories, Whole Worlds Could Pass Away, was released in July of 2017 by Rootstock Publishing.
 Three years ago she was awarded a Hedgebrook Writing Fellowship where she spent her time working on her forthcoming book (April 3, 2018)from SheWrites Press, Screwnomics: How Our Economy Hurts Women and Real Ways To Make Change.

-Rickey reads manuscript submissions, provides editorial direction and supervision, and serves as overall graphic design supervisor for Rootstock Publishing.
+Rickey reads manuscript submissions, provides editorial direction and supervision, works directly with authors, and serves as overall graphic design supervisor for Rootstock Publishing.

 Paul has been working with Multicultural Media Inc. for twenty years, serving as manager for inventory, data base and information technology, and order fulfillment.
-Paul is now bringing his expertise to the early growth of Rootstock Publishing.
-In his off time, Paul is an active and in-demand drummer for many different bands and musicians.
+Paul is now bringing his expertise to the growth of Rootstock Publishing.
+In his free time, Paul is an active and in-demand drummer for many different bands and musicians in Vermont.

 Know how important a well-designed Book Cover is?